 February 17, 2026

+Grocery beef prices feel unpredictable.
 One week ribeye is “on sale.”
 The next week it’s premium steakhouse pricing.
-Even ground beef can swing week to week—and grass-fed options often carry a noticeable markup.
+Even ground beef swings week to week — and grass-fed options often carry a noticeable markup.

-Is buying a quarter cow worth it—especially if you want 100% grass-fed & grass-finished beef raised with no GMOs, no added hormones, and no antibiotics?
+So more families are asking a practical question: Is buying a quarter cow worth it — especially if you want 100% grass-fed & grass-finished beef raised with no GMOs, no added hormones, and no antibiotics?

 Cattle grazing on pasture for 100% grass-fed and grass-finished beef